Aethodia/Legislation/leg/dep/LegalTextualSpec.rst

 ===========
 #.
 All legislation should be interpreted per this section's subsection(s).

     #.
-Interpretation should proceed according to the current de facto primary language [5]_, as determined by ``/leg/NationalSymbols.rst``.
+Interpretation should proceed according to the current de facto primary language [5]_, as specified by ``/leg/NationalSymbols.rst``.

 #.
 All legislation must be written in compliance with this section's subsection(s).